FaDrYL/CSNote/Theory_of_Computation/Pushdown_Automaton.md

 <br/>

 ## Convert CFG To PDA
-> Convert a CFG to PDA
+> How to make a PDA from given CFG?

 The CFG of language PALINDROME we write before.